Civil Procedure | Key Concepts to Know & How To Study for the MBE® for the 2025 Bar Exam.

 Conclusion: Explain why the rule was chosen

-Learn and memorize the Federal Rules of Civil Procedure
+Learn and Memorize the Federal Rules of Civil Procedure

 1. Scope and Purpose